wp-plugins/si-contact-form/trunk/readme.txt

 == Changelog ==

+= 2.9.5.4 =
+- (17 Dec 2010) - Advanced Options are now open by default.
+- Small changes to admin page.

 = 2.9.5.3 =
 - (14 Dec 2010) - Added Geolocation for the email footer.
 Install my Visitor Maps plugin and the sender's city, state, country will automatically be included in the email footer.
 - Rename CAPTCHA font files all lower case to avoid a rare FTP problem.